mysterymath/lcc6502/README.md

 ### TODO

-* [ ] Scan through the processor instruction set for requirements.
 * [ ] Scan through Atari 800 reference manual for requirements.
 * [ ] Scan through Commodore 64 reference manual for requirements.
 * [ ] Are there any cases where a value *must* be located in the zero page, say,